 Freeholder Christopher Hudak has served on the Union County Board of Chosen Freeholders since 2010.
 In 2017 he was re-elected to a third three-year term.

 During his tenure on the Board, Freeholder Hudak has focused on infrastructure growth, education, substance abuse treatment, and recreation opportunities for Union County residents.

 As Chairman of the Freeholder Board in 2014, Hudak led the County through the launch of free Wi-Fi at County facilities, groundbreaking on two new education facilities, and the opening of the new Warinanco Park track and field.
 In 2014 Union County also completed planning initiatives in response to Hurricane Sandy and became the first county nationwide to ask gun vendors for their position on gun safety.

-In 2015, the County decreased spending and created the Union County Infrastructure Grant program, which to date has distributed $6 million in matching grants for road resurfacing and other municipal infrastructure priorities.
+In 2015, the County decreased spending and Hudak led the creation of the Union County Infrastructure Grant program, which to date has distributed $7.5 million in matching grants for road resurfacing and other municipal infrastructure priorities.

 Hudak works for Kean University and is a licensed insurance agent.
 His experience in public and non-profit service includes the New Jersey Motor Vehicle Commission, the Partnership for a Drug-Free New Jersey, and the office of the late former Assemblyman and State Senator Joseph Suliga, where he served as Chief of Staff.

 Hudak is a member of the National Association of Counties Large Urban County Caucus.
 He is the past Chairman of the Linden Democratic Committee and currently a member of the New Jersey State Democratic Committee.
 He was a delegate to the 2012 Democratic National Convention.
 He is a member of the Linden Knights of Columbus, a parishioner at St. John’s Church in Clark, and an Eagle Scout.